CS 349 Contemporary Issues in Computer Science

 What You’ll Do

 We’ll read books and papers and discuss them.
 You need to check the Schedule of Topics and Assignments and come to each class prepared to discuss the reading assignment of that day.
-There will be quizzes at the beginning of some classes.
+Sometimes there will be homework assignments that relate to the reading and to the class discussions.

 In addition, everyone in the class will pick a topic for a term project.
 You’ll submit a final paper, as well as a short video, which we’ll watch in class at the end of the semester.
 Check the term project page for more information, including the evaluation sheets we’ll use for grading the project.